The best soil for houseplants

 If your type of plant doesn’t prefer lots of moisture and needs to dry out between waterings, you should choose perlite.
 That is why it is often found in succulent mixes.

 Sand is a soil additive that is usually put in succulent soil mixes for plants that naturally grow in sandy environments.
 Obviously, it is good for cactuses, succulents, and other drought-tolerant plants.
 Sand improves drainage and aeration.
 The sand alone cannot serve as a self-sufficient substrate, because it drains quickly and does not hold nutrients as moss or dirt does.
-You should also avoid products labeled ‘play sand’, which are not designed for growing plants.
-Sandy soil is often used in commercial cacti and succulent mixes.

 Despite its name, orchid bark is not used just for growing orchids.
 It is basically dried tree bark usually collected from softwood trees: pine, cedar, or spruce.
 It can be used as a great soil additive for many plants.
 And orchids are the ones that like it indeed.